MikeHorn-git/Arch-Osint/README.md

 ```

 # 🏛️ Pros
-* Aur based packages are binary one.
-No build from source for quicker update.
+* Aur limited usage.
+Build from source can be long, aim to make update quicker.
 * Based on archlinux and blackarch repository.
 * Bash installer scripts with options.
 For build a VM from scratch or add to an existent system.
 * Custom experience and features.